-Currently Scenic Air’s fleet consists of 7x Cessna 210 aircraft, 2x Cessna 208B Grand Caravans, 3x Quest Kodiak 100, and 1x Pilatus PC-12NG.
+Currently Scenic Air’s fleet consists of 7x Cessna 210 aircraft, 2x Cessna 208B Grand Caravans, and 3x Quest Kodiak 100 aircraft.
 Scenic Air is in the process of developing its fleet to expand on its single-engine turbo prop operations.
 In future this will become the back-bone of our operations as we develop and expand the fleet.

 The above-mentioned aircraft are capable of carrying the following: